ni/nimi-python/docs/niswitch/attributes.rst

 .. py:attribute:: power_down_latching_relays_after_debounce

     This property specifies whether to power down latching relays after  calling Wait For Debounce.
-    When Power Down Latching Relays After Debounce is enabled (VI_TRUE),  a call to Wait For Debounce ensures that the relays are settled  and the latching relays are powered down.
+    When Power Down Latching Relays After Debounce is enabled (True),  a call to Wait For Debounce ensures that the relays are settled  and the latching relays are powered down.

     The following table lists the characteristics of this property.